What Is Whole Life Insurance, and Do You Need It?

 Since a whole life insurance policy lasts until you die and allows you to build and access cash value, it costs significantly more than a term life policy featuring the same death benefit.

-According to Policygenius, as of October 2024, here are the average premiums for $500,000 in whole life coverage on non-smoking insureds through MassMutual:
+These are the current average annual premiums for $500,000 in whole life coverage on non-smoking insureds, according to NerdWallet:

-Here are the average premiums for $500,000 in term life coverage for non-smoking insureds over a 20-year term (across multiple insurers):
+For comparison, here are the average annual premiums for $500,000 in term life coverage for non-smoking insureds in good health over a 20-year term:

-Use the tool below, in partnership with Bankrate, to explore some of today's life insurance offerings:
+Use the tool below, in partnership with Bankrate, to explore some of today's best life insurance offerings:

 Pros and cons of whole life insurance